-The MAE of boundary position are 1.6076 and 1.4545 respectively when we only use boundary positions at the previous moment to predict poleward and equatorward boundaries.
+The MAE of boundary position is 1.6076 and 1.4545 respectively when we only use boundary positions at the previous moment to predict poleward and equatorward boundaries.
 We take this MAE as standard, called S-MAE.
-Compared with the S-MAE, we can see that the MAE increase about 1.9% for poleward boundary by adding anyone space physical parameters into input of our model from Table 3.
-Meanwhile, the variety of MAE for equatorward boundary is between -0.7% and 0.7%.
-Although different space physical parameters have different influences on auroral oval boundary, compared to other space physical parameters in Table 3, the MAE of auroral oval boundary can display the greatest impact when AL, Bx, Np, Pdyn are used as the input of our model respectively, which suggests that these 4 space physical parameters mentioned above have a great influence on the position of auroral oval boundary.
+Compared with the S-MAE, we can see that the MAE in-crease about 1.9% for poleward boundary by adding any-one space physical parameters into input of our model from Table 3.
+Meanwhile, the variety of MAE for equa-torward boundary is between -0.7% and 0.7%.
+Although different space physical parameters have different influ-ences on auroral oval boundary, compared to other space physical parameters in Table 3, the MAE of auroral oval boundary can display the greatest impact when AL, Bx, Np, Pdyn are used as the input of our model respectively, which suggests that these 4 space physical parameters mentioned above have a great influence on the position of auroral oval boundary.